jessmott18/monitoring-client/README.md

 This repository is designed to send **logs and metrics** from a client server to a central Monitoring server that runs Grafana, Prometheus, Loki, and Alloy.

-📦 What's Included
+## 📦 What's Included

-docker-compose.yml – Runs alloy
+- `docker-compose.yml` – Runs alloy
-config.alloy – Alloy log forwarding setup
+- `config.alloy` – Alloy log forwarding setup
+- `install-node-exporter.sh` – Shell script to install Node Exporter on any Linux server

 ## 🔧 Requirements